Norovirus vaccine development accelerates after success against rotavirus

 Rotavirus has historically been the leading cause of pediatric diarrhea worldwide, which is why it was identified early on as a key target for vaccine development, Hall said.
-Following the development of effective vaccines, the burden of rotavirus has been reduced, demonstrating what may be possible with an effective norovirus vaccine.
+Following the development of effective vaccines, the burden of rotavirus has been reduced.

-Another study by Casey L. McAtee, MD, from Baylor College of Medicine’s department of pediatrics, and colleagues examined the burden of norovirus and rotavirus in children after rotavirus vaccine introduction in Bolivia by analyzing the stool samples 206 children with acute gastroenteritis and 71 without the illness.
+Another study by Casey L. McAtee, MD, from Baylor College of Medicine’s department of pediatrics, and colleagues examined the burden of norovirus and rotavirus in children after rotavirus vaccine introduction in Bolivia by enrolling 206 children with acute gastroenteritis and 71 without the illness and analyzing their stool samples.
 Of 201 samples from children with acute gastroenteritis, 69 (34.3%) had positive results for norovirus, 38 (18.9%) for rotavirus and 9 (4.5%) for both.
-Among infants, norovirus was detected at nearly three times the rate of rotavirus, present in 34 (42.5%) and 12 (15%) samples, respectively, with three (3.8%) coinfections.
+Among infants, norovirus was detected at nearly three times the rate of rotavirus, present in 34 (42.5%) and 12 (15%) samples, respectively, with three (3.8%) co-infections.
 The authors concluded that these findings highlight the importance of norovirus infections along with rotavirus infections in the developing world after rotavirus vaccination.

 A study conducted in Quebec showed similar results in that norovirus became more prevalent than rotavirus in cases of pediatric gastroenteritis.
 According to Carolina Quach, MD, MSc, co-director of the Vaccine Study Centre at McGill University Health Centre, and colleagues, surveillance for acute gastroenteritis began among children aged 8 weeks to 3 years by testing stool samples for rotavirus, norovirus and sapovirus.
 Results showed that 20.4% (95% CI, 16.5%-24.3%) of patients tested positive for rotavirus, and 25.5% (95% CI, 21.3%-29.8%) had norovirus.
-From June 2012 to May 2013, soon after the introduction of a publicly funded rotavirus vaccination program in Quebec, rotavirus and norovirus prevalence were similar, but from June 2013 to May 2014, rotavirus prevalence was 21.4% (95% CI, 14.3%-28.5%) lower than norovirus.
+From June 2012 to May 2013, rotavirus and norovirus prevalence were similar, but from June 2013 to May 2014, rotavirus prevalence was 21.4% (95% CI, 14.3%-28.5%) lower than norovirus.
 According to the researchers, the apparent reduction in prevalence of rotavirus-associated gastroenteritis was “not surprising, given the effectiveness of the Rotarix vaccine (GlaxoSmithKline) and the success of childhood rotavirus vaccination program.”

 Norovirus’ emergence as the next leading cause of pediatric diarrhea has led to an acceleration in vaccine development, experts indicated.